 Pavé wraps and hidden halos are customizations you can add to your ring to make it more stunning and memorable.
-However, there are four key differences between the two: their physical appearance, purpose, the diamond shape they use, and room for error.
+However, there are five key differences between the two:

 The four aforementioned key differences will be expounded, as well as the similarities of a pavé wrap and a hidden halo.
 Some tips on how to choose which of the two to get are also given.

-Key Differences Between Pavé Wrap and Hidden Halo
+Key Differences Between Pavé Wrap vs Hidden Halo

 1. Physical Appearance